Baseball

 The first part of the showcase will consist of individual workouts for each athlete, depending on the position(s) they are registered for (60-yard dash, infield/outfield throws, pop times, etc.).
 Bullpen and BP sessions will take place during the second portion.

-In addition to participating in the athlete-evaluation portion of the event, analytical data will be gathered through the use of Rapsodo; providing athletes with advance metrics (exit velocity, launch angle, spin rate, etc.) to further understand each athlete’s ability.
+In addition to participating in the athlete-evaluation portion of the event, analytical data will be gathered through the use of Rapsodo and Full Swing provided by Visual Swing that they use to help analyze and further develop each athlete through their operation.
+This, providing to further understand each athlete’s ability.

 Athletic attire must be worn (baseball pants, hat, etc.).
 Metal cleats are not allowed.
 Molded cleats, trainers, or tennis shoes are permitted.

-Each athlete that attends will receive a Player Profile, that includes all of the information gathered from the athlete-evaluation as well as the data collected from Rapsodo.
+Once the event is completed, Midwest Prospect will provide each athlete with a Recruiting Profile that will include all of the data collected during the event as well as a video of their workout.
 It will be placed on our website, where all the college programs will have access for viewership.
 Athletes will also be given the link to their profile, allowing them to send it to whichever program they desire!
+Athletes are also encouraged to check out Visual Swing located in Sioux Falls, SD where they will be able to work on further developing their skills year round.

 For more information or any questions, please reach out to - bruud@midwestprospect.org